NeLLi-team/gvclass/docs/quality_metrics.md

 The trained production bundle is exported from the winning family on the full feature table. v1.4.3 selected `extra_trees`.

+### Per-contig taxonomic-purity classifier (v1.4.3 Phase 2)

+Added in v1.4.3 to distinguish two bin shapes that the rule-based `viral_mixture_signal` collapsed into one label:

+1. **Novel-virus sparse-reference case** — a new giant-virus lineage whose markers tree-resolve to scattered eukaryotic HGT-recipients because no close NCLDV reference is available.
+EUK-leaning placements sit on the same contigs as NCLDV markers.
+2. **Real host-contig contamination** — a eukaryotic contig co-assembled with the viral bin.
+That contig carries ribosomal / translation markers whose tree placements all agree on ONE cellular lineage, and those contigs have NO giant-virus markers.

+The classifier runs per-contig, aggregating each protein's dominant tree-NN lineage (drawn from `stats/<query>.tree_nn`) across every marker that protein hit.
+A contig is classified as:

+- **`viral_bearing`** if ≥ 1 protein's dominant NN lineage is in
+  `{NCLDV, MIRUS, MRYA, VP, PLV}` — these contigs are genuinely viral and the classifier refuses to call them cellular even if they carry scattered EUK markers alongside.
+- **`cellular_coherent`** if the contig has 0 viral proteins AND ≥ `MIN_CELLULAR_MARKERS = 3` cellular proteins AND
+  ≥ `PURITY_THRESHOLD = 60 %` of those cellular proteins agree on
+  the same top-vote `(domain, order)` AND the median BLAST identity of the cellular hits on that contig is ≥ `MIN_CELLULAR_IDENTITY = 70 %`.
+The identity floor is the key guard against novel-virus HGT contigs whose cellular-resolving genes sit at 25-55 % identity to their donors; only genuine host contigs land at ≥ 70 % across multiple ribosomal / translation markers.
+- **`ambiguous`** otherwise (fragmentary contigs, scattered lineages, low identity, mixed HGT signals).

+Six new summary columns expose the classifier state:

+- `cellular_coherent_contig_count` — count of contigs that passed all
+  four gates.
+Primary host-contig-contamination indicator.
+- `cellular_coherent_protein_fraction` — fraction of
+  marker-bearing proteins on `cellular_coherent` contigs.
+Primary ML feature for the size of the cellular burden; invariant across `.fna` and `.faa` inputs.
+- `cellular_coherent_bp_fraction` — fraction of total assembly bp on
+  `cellular_coherent` contigs.
+Diagnostic only; omitted from the ML feature set because the `len(seq) * 3` proxy used in `.faa` runs would mis-scale it.
+- `cellular_lineage_purity_median` — median purity across the
+  `cellular_coherent` contigs (how sharp the cellular call is when it fires).
+- `cellular_hit_identity_median` — median BLAST identity of the
+  cellular-hit proteins on those contigs (genuine host contigs carry high-identity hits).
+- `viral_bearing_contig_count` — dilution signal; a bin with many
+  viral-bearing contigs and zero cellular-coherent contigs is a novel-virus candidate rather than a contaminated bin.

+#### Fallback contract

+The classifier has two degenerate regimes in which it emits all six features at their neutral values (`0`) and the legacy `cellular_marker_count >= 2` rule becomes the sole cellular trigger:

+- **Low-data regime** — fewer than
+  `MIN_MARKER_PROTEINS_FOR_FRACTION = 5` marker-bearing proteins in
+  the bin.
+Per-contig aggregation is not informative below this floor.
+- **Weak-attribution regime** — `.faa`-only input whose protein IDs
+  do not encode the source contig, measured as `n_distinct_contigs / n_proteins >= 0.8`.
+In this regime every protein maps to its own pseudo-contig and the per-contig classifier is structurally meaningless.
+A new `contig_attribution_mode` column reports which regime fired (`fna_gene_calling`, `faa_contig_encoded`, or `faa_weak_per_protein`) and an INFO log is emitted when the fallback activates.

 ### Interpreting `contamination_type`

 The per-query `contamination_type` in the summary is a categorical